hphelion/documentation/commercial/GA1/commerical.services-logging-overview.md

 These components are configured to work out-of-the-box and the admin should be able to view log data using the default configurations.

 At a high level, the Helion services forward logs to Beaver.
-Then, Beaver forwards JSON messages to RabbitMQ on the management controller node, where they will be received by Logstash, possibly filtered and saved into Elasticsearch.
-Users can use the Kibana interface to view and analyze the information, as described in the following figure:
+Then, Beaver forwards JSON messages to RabbitMQ on the management controller node.
+Logstash connects to RabbitMQ to read queued messages and process the messages according to the Logstash configuration file.
+Logstash then forwards the processed log files in Elasticsearch.
+Users can use the Kibana interface to view and analyze the information, as shown in the following figure:

 <img src="media/centrallogging75.png">